CaiqueGali/CaiqueGali/README.md

 - Data Science & Analytics 📈
 - Advertising & Marketing 💼

-You can find a few reports of the industry bellow :)
+You can find a few reports and projects bellow :)

 💡 "We will either find a way, or we will build one."